GeekTrainer/learn-django/Module1/Module1_Unit5.md

 python manage.py runserver
 ```

 If the project runs correctly it will start to perform system checks, and start your development server.
-Copy and paste the url of your development server in your preferred browser, and you should see a Django 'Congratulations' page with a rocket taking off.
+Copy and paste the URL of your development server in your preferred browser, and you should see a Django 'Congratulations' page with a rocket taking off.

 ## Projects vs apps